-Biologics are made out of antibodies that are grown in a laboratory.
-The natural properties of biologics are able to stop certain problem proteins in the body from causing inflammation.
+Biologics are made out of antibodies that are laboratory grown.
+The natural properties of biologics can stop certain problem proteins in the body from causing inflammation.

 - integrin receptor antagonists (IRAs)

 Anti-TNF agents bind to and block the protein called tumor necrosis factor-alpha (TNF-alpha).
 In people with UC, this protein causes inflammation in the:

 Blocking this protein is important for UC remission.
 Anti-TNF agents are not only able to help you maintain remission, but some can also actually heal inflamed intestinal areas.

 Anti-TNF agents for UC include: